PeGa/instasquid/README.md

 Let's assume you've got a host in a different ISP (e.g. different country) and you want to SSH-tunnel into your private proxy in order to access it.
 This container provides a small and clean proxy for that purpose.

-## Requireents
+## Requirements

-In order to get instasquid working and being able to connect, you need three things:
+In order to get instasquid working and being able to connect to it, you need three things:

 - Docker 1.10.0+
 - SSH server with `AllowTcpForwarding` enabled
-- An `ssh` client
+- A `ssh` client
 ## Usage

 In the host where the proxy should be sitting, run the following commands: